Generic Name: epinephrine (EP-i-NEF-rin)

 Epinephrine solution is used for:

-Treating severe allergic reactions (eg, difficulty breathing; rash; hives; itching; tightness in the chest; severe dizziness swelling of the mouth, lips, or tongue) caused by insect stings or bites, foods, drugs, or other causes.
+Treating severe allergic reactions (eg, difficulty breathing; rash; hives; itching; tightness in the chest; severe dizziness; swelling of the mouth, lips, or tongue) caused by insect stings or bites, foods, drugs, or other causes.
+It is also used in the eye to dilate (widen) the pupil during eye surgery.
 It may also be used for other conditions as determined by your doctor.

 Do NOT use epinephrine solution if: